jewon1988/Patient_Management/README.md

 ## Built With

-- Major languages : Java 8
+- Major languages: Java 8
-- Frameworks : Spring Boot (2.6.0)
+- Frameworks: Spring Boot (2.6.0)
-- Technologies used : RESTful APIs, JUnit, Maven
+- Technologies used: RESTful APIs, JUnit, Maven

 ## Getting Started
 **Please download the zip file and run the server using IDE or the command below.**